I am Jay Francois-Campbell. Professional theatrical tailor, author and pattern cutter.

 Over the years, I have expanded my knowledge by completing a number of additional courses such as freehand machine embroidery, working with lycra, body padding and dye shop practices.

-Tailor training represents the pinnacle of advanced sewing.
+Tailoring training represents the pinnacle of advanced sewing.
 This craft requires strict adherence to many rules to create a perfect garment and build foundation canvassing.
-Achieving such precision takes at least seven years, or 10,000 hours, of practice.
 Apprentices typically master these skills under the rigorous guidance of a master tailor.
-I had the privilege of apprenticing under my father, a master tailor, alongside three other experts who shared their vast knowledge with me.
+I had the privilege of apprenticing under my father, alongside three other experts who shared their vast knowledge with me.

-Recently, my lecturing moved to online sites like Zoom and Teams.
-I am currently creating online tutorials for students.
-These videos support those who cannot travel to a physical facility.
-My work focuses on students who want to become intermediate or advanced sewists.
+Recently, my lecturing moved to online sites like Zoom, Skool and Teams.
+I am currently setting up online tutorials for students.
+The videos and corresponding materials support those who cannot travel to a physical facility, or live around the globe.

 Working Rules; DAME